Poe (singer)

-Some of her early charting singles included "Angry Johnny", "Trigger Happy Jack", "Hello", and "Hey Pretty."
+Some of her early charting singles included "Angry Johnny", "Trigger Happy Jack", "Hello", and "Hey Pretty".
 Videos for these singles had heavy rotation on MTV.
 Poe spent six years with Atlantic Records and is currently on her own label, Repoezessed Music Records.

-Noteworthy was Poe's early involvement with her online community of fans.
-Her web site, and the fan sites that supported her early in her career, predated modern social networking platforms and were among the first of their kind.
+Poe's involvement with her online community of fans via her website and the fan sites that supported her early in her career predated modern social networking platforms and were among the first of their kind.
 Atlantic Records' Senior Vice President of New Media, Nikki Sleight, referred to Poe's online power and one-on-one communication with thousands attending her concerts as "unheard of and pretty phenomenal" in Sleight's 1997 interview with Web Magazine.

 In 2004, she co-founded the digital innovations agency Signature Creative Inc with John Gheur.

 In September 2014, Poe received the title of UNICEF Goodwill Ambassador due to her invitation by Yoko Ono to participate in a UNICEF campaign and her donated performance.
 The campaign launched a world version of John Lennon's classic song "Imagine" featuring dozens of musical artists from around the world.
 Poe joined others singing in the music video that included a video clip of John Lennon that spearheads a global campaign by UNICEF to celebrate the 25th anniversary of the Convention on the Rights of the Child.

 Early life

-Born in New York City and daughter of Polish film director Tad Z. Danielewski and his wife Priscilla Decatur Machold, Poe and her brother, novelist Mark Z. Danielewski, lived in six different countries before she turned eight.
+Born in New York City, Poe is the daughter of Polish film director Tad Z. Danielewski and his wife Priscilla Decatur Machold.
+Poe and her brother, novelist Mark Z. Danielewski, lived in six different countries before she turned eight.
 Her father's film directing took the family to Africa, India, Spain, Switzerland, England, and the United States.
-When Poe was 12, her father moved his family to Provo, Utah where Poe attended junior high school and some of high school.
+When Poe was 12, her father moved his family to Provo, Utah to join the Arts faculty at Brigham Young University.
+Poe attended junior high school and some of high school in Provo.
 When Poe's parents divorced, Poe, then 16, left home and moved to New York City where she lived in a squat on the lower east side of Manhattan while attempting to connect with her estranged mother.
 Poe continued submitting schoolwork to her high school in Utah and eventually graduated.
 She pursued her undergraduate studies at Princeton University, where she organized her first band.